spacelift-io/user-documentation/docs/integrations/single-sign-on/onelogin-oidc-setup-guide.md

 ---
 description: >-
-  Example instructions for setting up OneLogin as a single sign-on source via OIDC.
+  Example instructions for setting up OneLogin as a Single Sign-On source via OIDC.
 ---